 Tacos El Machine Gon

-This unassuming food truck —located in a charming garden area adjacent to a gas station parking lot in Miami Gardens — has people from around town lining up for its tacos.
-Its namesake El Machine Gon taco filled with steak, chorizo, pork skin, onion, and cilantro is a fan-favorite, but don’t sleep on the Baja style shrimp tacos, crispy quesadillas, or elote.
+This unassuming food truck —located in a charming garden adjacent to a gas station parking lot in North Miami Beach — has people from around town lining up for its tacos.
+The signature El Machine Gon taco, stuffed with steak, chorizo, pork skin, onion, and cilantro, is a must-try, along with the crispy quesadillas, Baja-style shrimp tacos, and elote.

 Taquiza (Multiple locations)

-This North Beach waterfront restaurant features traditional tacos like pastor, chicken, and tongue, served on top of handmade blue-masa corn tortillas so good that it now supplies them for half of the restaurants in town.
+This North Beach waterfront restaurant features a variety of traditional tacos like al pastor, chicken, and lengua by chef Steve Santana served on handmade blue-masa corn tortillas so good that Taquiza now supplies them for half the restaurants in town.
+A trip to Taquiza isn’t complete without an order of the totopos — homemade tortilla chips, which come out warm, “fluffy,” and flawlessly fried and are worth the visit by themselves.

 Fiesta Mexican Grill